 Finally, we must discuss the number s of random features that we need to ensure that the kernel matrix approximation $\hat{K}{x,x}$ serves in place of the true kernel matrix $K{x,x}$ for machine learning tasks.
-When we have n training points, it has been shown [76, 71, 81, 77] that it suffices to use for kernel principal component analysis (KPCA) or for kernel ridge regression (KRR).
+When we have n training points, it has been shown [79, 74, 84, 80] that it suffices to use for KPCA or for KRR.
 The justification involves statistical assumptions on the training and test data.
 Our empirical study indicates that, in our application, we may extract even fewer features without much loss in forecasting performance.